[C#] Entity Framework Core -Relationship Establishment Conditions-

 - Property name (naming convention)

-- Property type (PK compatible type)
+- Property type (type compatible with PK)

-- Structure (navigation/collection availability)
+- Structure (navigation/collection presence/absence)

 Based on these three, a relationship is registered internally